 *Make periodic visits to training sites to observe students, consult with employers, and assist students with any problems.

-Promptly address all issues and concerns with the student, parent, and site supervisor.
+Promptly address all issues and concerns with the student, parent/guardian, and site supervisor.

 Conduct a site visit to view the student’s workspace to ensure all appropriate safety measures are being taken before the experience and will be maintained during the experience.